 Editor's note: During this year's revitalize event, we caught up with mindbodygreen contributor and founder of Primal Yoga, Liz Arch, and asked her to show us her favorite yoga move.
 And while it's a complicated one, she gave us a few useful tips to practicing Handstand with legs in Lotus, with some key adjustments to help you maintain your balance.
-If you're new to inversions, you can check out our full tutorial for learning to stand on your hands right here.

 I’m often asked what my favorite yoga pose is and I can say hands down, it’s Handstand.
 Many people write off handstands as a gymnastics move and insist it's not "real yoga," for me this pose is the ultimate practice in presence.
 It requires patience, steadfast concentration and attention to the breath.

 The path to handstand is a journey in trust.
 It requires that we trust in our strength and ability to stay calm and centered when our world is literally flipped upside down.